loftytech/sparkle/README.md

 >note that middlewares must return the request object for the request to continue to the next handler

-This is an imaage Authentication middleware:
+This is an image of Authentication middleware:

 ![Authentication middleware](https://drive.google.com/uc?export=view&id=1Z_O4DcPDWThYRldc7WpQ6N8WEbkimmux)